vors/vors.github.io/_posts/2015-09-10-difference-between-requiredversion-and-moduleversion.markdown

 ## RequiredVersion vs ModuleVersion

 Why do we have two of them and what's the difference?
+I found [some info](https://technet.microsoft.com/en-us/%5Clibrary/Hh857339.aspx) in a release notes

+> Windows PowerShell 5.0 implements support for multiple versions of a single Windows PowerShell module in the same folder in $PSModulePath.
+A RequiredVersion property has been added to the ModuleSpecification class to help you get the desired version of a module; this property is mutually-exclusive with the ModuleVersion property.
+RequiredVersion is now supported as part of the value of the FullyQualifiedName parameter of the Get-Module, Import-Module, and Remove-Module cmdlets.

+But it doesn't explain the difference, so we can find out from an experement.

+### Experiment

 Let's get both modules from [PowerShellGallery](http://www.powershellgallery.com/)

 ```powershell